Police Misconduct Settlements: Cities Pay Millions But Are They Helping?

 Deaths and Injuries on the Rise in West Virginia Jails and Prisons

 Police misconduct is not only a concern for free citizens, but police brutality is also a concern for people incarcerated in West Virginia jails and prisons.
 Each year, thousands of people are injured or die in West Virginia and United States prisons.
-In fact, 4,117 state and federal prisoners died in 2016, and in 2002, 83,000 inmates were injured in publicly or privately operated prisons, according to the most recent data from the Bureau of Justice Statistics.
+4,117 state and federal prisoners died in 2016, and in 2002, 83,000 inmates were injured in publicly or privately operated prisons, according to the most recent data from the Bureau of Justice Statistics.
 Not all of these injuries and deaths are caused by law enforcement misconduct, but it’s likely some of them are.

 Free Consultation With a West Virginia Police Misconduct Lawyer